jamesyoung-15/ESP32Cam-MeterReading/docs/Documentation.md

 # Documentation for ESP32-Camera Meter Reading Project
 Documentation and usage guide for ESP32-Camera Meter Reading Project.
+For video on how to setup click [video guide](https://youtu.be/pHNRqF-2EDg).

 ## Requirements
 ### Hardware